-At the trial level, Mr. Unikowsky regularly litigates patent cases involving a wide range of computer and electrical engineering technologies.
-He has litigated cases in several other substantive areas, including telecommunications, insurance, copyright, energy, and government contracts.
+Mr. Unikowsky also litigates cases in federal appellate and district courts.
+He has particular expertise and experience in patent law, both in the Federal Circuit and in federal district courts, in which he focuses on cases involving computer and electrical engineering technologies.
+He has also litigated cases in several other substantive areas, including securities law, telecommunications, insurance, copyright, energy and government contracts.
 He has also handled telecommunications disputes in federal and state administrative agencies.